Anne Beresford: Early life and education

 Anne Beresford was born in Redhill, Surrey, England.
 Her father, Richmond File, was a travelling salesman who sold films, while her mother, Margaret (née Kent), played piano for silent films and trombone in ladies' orchestras.
 As a child, Beresford modelled for advertisements for soap products such as Persil.
 She developed a love of reading early on, particularly enjoying Tales from Shakespeare by Charles and Mary Lamb.

 At the age of 15, she was accepted to the Central School of Speech Training and Dramatic Art, then based at the Royal Albert Hall.
 There she discovered the poetry of Gerard Manley Hopkins and Wilfred Owen, and her interest in acting waned as her attention to poetry grew.

 Career

-Beresford began writing poetry as a way of recording her dreams.
-At age 33, she sent some of her work to poet Christopher Middleton who encouraged her to pursue writing seriously.
-Initially hesitant, she eventually began submitting poems for publication.

 Her first collection of poetry was published in 1967 under the title Walking without Moving.
 Over the next four decades, she published fourteen collections culminating with Collected Poems 1967–2006.
 Her work often drew inspiration from the open skies of Suffolk and her "odd and macabre imagination".

 In addition to writing poetry, Beresford taught drama at schools in London and Wimbledon during the late 1960s and early 1970s.
 She also led workshops at the Cockpit Theatre in Marylebone.